RickyCUHK/cs5610_react_app/README.md

 ## About

-It is designed to replicate a real-world back-end service for a social network similar to Reddit.
-This API provides full CRUD (Create, Read, Update, Delete) operations on articles, comments, users, and topics.
-It supports core features expected in a real-world, RESTful platform, such as parametric endpoints and query parameters.
+This frontend app is built to bring a social network like Reddit to life.
+It lets users easily create, view, update, and delete articles, comments, and topics while exploring user profiles.
+With features like dynamic routing, responsive design, and a smooth, interactive interface, it’s designed to make the experience intuitive and enjoyable.

 ## Git repo
 Backend git repo：https://github.com/RickyCUHK/cs5610_backend